 - Maintain a valid passport at all times

 If you have a new passport, please upload a copy in myIO so that we can update your records.

 - Attend the school that is listed on your current I-20 or DS-2019

 F-1 students who change educational institutions must complete the SEVIS transfer process.
 This is a totally separate process from transferring academic credits and must be completed within 15 days of starting classes at your new school.
 You must register for classes at the new school and receive an I-20 confirming the completion of your transfer.
 J-1 students must complete the SEVIS transfer process within 30 days of the transfer release date from your previous institution.

-If you are transferring from another university to UT, please complete our F-1 Transfer In Form or J-1 Transfer In Form.
+If you are transferring from another university to UT, please complete the SEVIS Transfer Form in myIO.

-If you are leaving UT to attend another college or university, please schedule an appointment to see an International Student advisor and bring the following documents to your appointment:
+If you are leaving UT to attend another college or university, please complete the Transfer Out Release From in myIO.

 - Complete a full course of study during the fall and spring semesters